ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-17-filipino-llm.md

 For the past few years, I've witnessed several grassroots NLP efforts that led to significant breakthroughs in the multilingual world.
 [SEACrowd](https://seacrowd.github.io/) is one example.
-They were able to rally a community of researchers from Southeast Asia (SEA) and [build a data hub for all SEA datasets](https://arxiv.org/abs/2406.10118), which is very much needed today.
+They were able to rally a community of researchers from Southeast Asia (SEA) and build a data hub for all SEA datasets {% cite lovenia2024 --file notebook/filipino-llm.bib %}, which is very much needed today.
 Other examples include [Cohere for AI's Aya](https://share.hsforms.com/10OrjljwpQ52ILJA6ftENIwch5vw) and HuggingFace's [Data is Better Together](https://huggingface.co/data-is-better-together) projects.
 Right now, it's nice to see familiar Filipino faces participating in these communities, but **it would be nice if we can increase our involvement in these larger grassroots projects**.